COMS April 2026 Member Meeting

 Kitzhaber earned his bachelor’s degree from Dartmouth College and graduated from the University of Oregon Medical School.

-Dr. Bruce Goldberg
+Dr. Bruce Goldberg, MD

 Physician and Former Director of the Oregon Health Authority